 Take 1-2 grams per day with food.
 For best results, take 30-60 minutes before your workout.

-Taken daily, a reasonable and effective dosage of agmatine recommend for the improvement of mental function would be between 1.6 and 6.4 mg per kilogram of bodyweight.
+Taken daily, a reasonable and effective dosage of Agmatine recommended for improving mental function would be between 1.6 and 6.4 mg per kilogram of body weight.